-This is an application by the tenants for a monetary order for return of double the security deposit, and the filing fee for the claim.
+This hearing dealt with an Application for Dispute Resolution by the Tenant for a monetary order for return of double the security deposit and the filing fee for the claim.

 Both parties appeared, gave affirmed testimony and were provided the opportunity to present their evidence orally and in written and documentary form, and to cross-examine the other party, and make submissions to me.